bevyengine/bevy/examples/README.md

 [Material - Screenspace Texture](../examples/shader/shader_material_screenspace_texture.rs) | A shader that samples a texture with view-independent UV coordinates
 [Post Processing](../examples/shader/post_processing.rs) | A custom post processing effect, using two cameras, with one reusing the render texture of the first one
 [Shader Defs](../examples/shader/shader_defs.rs) | A shader that uses "shaders defs" (a bevy tool to selectively toggle parts of a shader)
-[Texture Binding Array (Bindless Textures)](../examples/shader/texture_binding_array.rs) | A shader that shows how bind and sample multiple textures as a binding array (a.k.a. bindless textures).
+[Texture Binding Array (Bindless Textures)](../examples/shader/texture_binding_array.rs) | A shader that shows how to bind and sample multiple textures as a binding array (a.k.a. bindless textures).

 ## Stress Tests